YouriLangh/insecure-chat/README.md

 JWT is implemented with samesite & httpsonly

 Step 20:
 Rate limiting IO.
-20actions / 10s
+20actions / 10s, Its a different limiter per action

 Solved:
 nr of members in a channel is wrnog (maybe only newly created one?)